Saaremaa, Eesti - Things to Do in Saaremaa

 Top Things to Do in Saaremaa

-Explore Kuressaare Castle and Old Town
+Explore Kuressaare Castle and Medieval Quarter

-Booking Tip: Castle admission costs around €6-8 for adults.
-Visit early morning or late afternoon for fewer crowds and better photography light.
-Consider purchasing a combined ticket that includes both the castle and museum exhibitions for better value.
+Booking Tip: Castle entry costs around €8-12 for adults.
+Visit early morning or late afternoon for fewer crowds and better lighting for photos.
+Combined tickets with museum exhibitions offer better value.

-Discover Ancient Meteorite Craters
+Discover Kaali Meteorite Crater

 Getting There